 Coach Nelson has polished his coaching skills on the summer circuit coaching teams in both the East Cobb Baseball program and the 6-4-3 baseball program.
 In 2001, Coach Nelson assisted the 15u East Cobb Astros in winning the AAU national championship while coaching under highly successful former Lassiter head softball coach Scott Kelly.
 Currently, Mike serves as a coach for the 6-4-3 Jaguars baseball team.

 Mike began his relationship with Pope High School in 2011 assisting the baseball staff as junior varsity assistant and infield coordinator for the 2012 season.
-With Mike's assistance, the Pope baseball team posted their second highest win total in program history in 2012 (25) as captured the state championship in 2013 finishing the season ranked 21st in the nation!
+In his 7 years with the baseball program, Mike has assisted in leading the Hounds to 3 state championship appearances (2013, 2016, and 2017) while capturing 2 state titles in 2013 and 2017.

-Mike resides in Woodstock with his wife Carla.
+Mike resides in Woodstock with his wife Carla and daughter Avery.

 Natalie Lampert is a 2011 graduate of Pope High School who returns to her alma mater in 2015 for her inaugural year with Pope Fastpitch.
 Natalie was a member of the 2010 Pope softball team that secured Pope's first ever playoff victory against Creekview High School in the 2010 playoffs.
 The 2010 team set the school record for wins (at that time) with 19.
 For her efforts in her senior season of 2010, Natalie was named to the All-State softball team as an outfielder joining fellow Pope coach Jennifer Miller as the 1st 2 Pope players ever awarded that prestigious honor.
 Natalie's 2010 team was instrumental in the creation and implementation of Pope Fastpitch's tradition of creating a team "Mission Statement" and Natalie was part of Pope Fastpitch's inaugural class of "Mission Protectors."